-Orthodontics is the dental specialty that focuses on the development, prevention,
+Orthodontics is the dental specialty that focuses on the diagnosis, prevention, and

-and correction of irregularities of the teeth, bite, and jaws.
-Orthodontists also
+correction of irregularities of the teeth, bite, and jaws.
+Orthodontists also have

-have specialized training in facial abnormalities and jaw disorders.
-You may see an
+special training in facial problems and jaw disorders.
+You may see an orthodontist

-orthodontist after getting a referral from your general dentist.
-Your dentist may
+after getting a referral from your general dentist.
+Your dentist may advise orthodontic

-advise orthodontic treatment to improve your bite and the appearance of your face
+treatment to improve your bite and the appearance of your face and teeth.
+The American

-and teeth.
-However, the American Dental Association advises that every child have
+Association of Orthodontists advises that every child have an orthodontic evaluation

 Why choose orthodontic treatment?

-Any orthodontic problem may be classified as a malocclusion, or "bad bite."
-Orthodontic
+Any orthodontic problem may be classified as a malocclusion.
+This means "bad bite."

 Misaligned, crooked, or crowded teeth